donotdespair/BayesianECCCGARCH/README.md

 ## Citations

-To refer to the codes in publications, please, cite one of the following papers:
+To refer to the code in publications, please, cite one of the following papers:

 > Woźniak, Tomasz (2015) Testing Causality Between Two Vectors in Multivariate GARCH Models, *International Journal of Forecasting*, 31(3), pp. 876--894, DOI: [10.1016/j.ijforecast.2015.01.005](http://doi.org/10.1016/j.ijforecast.2015.01.005).